Last updated on May 29th, 2023

 Let’s have look at the example;

-Examples: The Creative Penn by Joanna Penn, is publishing 3 times a week with great regularity.
-That’s why she is being able to build a strong community around her blog because of the endless stream of content.
+Examples: The Creative Penn by Joanna Penn, is published 3 times a week with great regularity.
+That’s why she is able to build a strong community around her blog because of the endless stream of content.

 Heck!
 Here is the thing that will shock you…